neelsmith/JustUnifyTheDocs.jl/docs/src/api.md

 # API documentation

-## All you normally need

-The function to create markdown from a Jekyll source directory:
+## All you normally need to create markdown from a Jekyll source directory

 ```@docs
 composite